 Buy fractional shares: Even if you can't afford a full share, you can still buy the stock.

-Access to global financial markets: From Technology to Healthcare, New York to Shanghai — you can fill your portfolio with stocks from the globe's top exchanges.
+Access to global financial markets: From Technology to Healthcare, New York to Shanghai (for US users, only US stocks are available) — you can fill your portfolio with stocks from the globe's top exchanges.

 Social investing: eToro has a community with more than 20 million users around the world.
 Talk to, learn from, and copy the crypto trades of top investors.